rsjouwerman/cntxt/README.md

 # cntxt
-Investigating the role of context on reinstatement induced return of fear.
+Investigating the role of context on reinstatement induced return of fear in a human fear conditioning study.